 Aspects of the event

-The hill, known to the British as "Point 174", is shown in this modern photo.
-We are looking southwest from Montarnaud.
+The hill, known to the British as "Point 174", is visible in this modern photo.
+We are looking southwest from Montarnaud, on the "German" side.
 The spot where Tiger 131 was abandoned, is marked on the photo.

 The British infantry were supported by Churchill tanks firing from Point 151, eight hundred meters behind them.
 The support comprised "B" squadron 48 RTR and a squadron from 142 RAC.
 On the east side of the hill the Germans had about six Tigers.
 At one point in that day, Tiger 131 climbed the hill, risking attack by British infantry concealed there.
 Its intent is not recorded but it very probably wanted to engage the Churchills.
 They spotted its antenna and opened fire as soon as the tank began to appear.
 Tiger 131 retreated but tried again at another spot, and once again the Churchills fired on it.
 Further details are in the Tank Museum's article about Tiger 131.

-The Tiger was hull-down and facing its opponents; this is how Tiger crews in Tunisia preferred to engage enemy tanks.
+The Tiger was hull-down (partially concealed by the hill) and facing its opponents, an optimal situation and one used often in Tunisia.
 It might have survived the hits and destroyed the Churchills, but the British were known for accurate fire and they hit the Tiger where it was vulnerable.
 Its crew had left the loader's hatch propped open, due to the heat of the day.
 A shot smashed the door, sending fragments down through the open hatch.
-Another good shot ricocheted off the bottom of the Tiger's gun and down into the hull roof, tearing open its central weld and smashing the tank's radio.
+Another good shot ricocheted off the bottom of the Tiger's gun sleeve and down into the hull roof, tearing open its central weld and smashing the tank's radio.
 The turret became jammed by steel fragments in its joint.
 The Tiger's crew bailed out, not waiting to destroy their tank as they were supposed to.
 The RTR diary states that the British infantry fired on them, but at least some of them are said to have survived the war, regarded by their comrades as an embarrassment.

 Newsreel film and photographs were made on Point 174 two days later, and they show Tiger 131 sitting where its crew left it, while British troops watch the terrain from trenches.
 This modern photo shows that place; it's the high point of the road that crosses Point 174.
 We are looking east into German-held territory.
 Montarnaud is visible at the right.